bionumerix/bnxFortran/.github/CONTRIBUTING.md

 ## Reporting an Issue

-If you find a (potential) bug within this package, it is strongly recommended to [file an issue][ISSUE_NEW].
+If you find a (potential) bug within this package, it is strongly recommended to [file an issue][ISSUE].
 Please provide as much relevant information as you can.
 Also, please include a minimal [reproducible example](http://www.sscce.org/) (if possible) as otherwise tracing and fixing the issue will be either difficult or even unlikely.